Ariesian Prince, Olivier Chance

-“To mediate positive, peaceful relations between the twelve countries, professor.
-And, of course, to handle the terrorist group ELPIS.”
+“To mediate positive, peaceful relations between the twelve countries.
+And… to handle the terrorist group ELPIS.”

 “Great, Hannah.
 Perfect!”
 The professor clasped his hands.
 “Now, would you mind giving the others a chance to answer my next question?”
 He gestured to all of them.
 “Back to the matter at hand.
 Vitae.
 How can we visualize a person’s vitae?”

-A dozen hopeful hands flew high at the question and Olive dodged one that grazed his face.
+A dozen hopeful hands flew high, Olive dodging one that grazed his face.
 The glare he sent the girl sitting beside him went unnoticed.
 The offense wasn’t worth the effort of confrontation, so Olive settled on glaring out the window across the classroom.
 From his desk he could faintly make out the glowing cityscape beyond the rising red-brick walls of the school.

 “Well, Chance, what do you think?”

 “How do you think we can visualize a person’s vitae? …I’ll give you a hint.
 It’s through the same type of device we use to power our country.”